-Cooperation on Regulatory Process and Procedures.
-We are long-standing supporters of general cooperation on the regulatory process.
+Cooperation on Regulatory Process and Procedures: We are long-standing supporters of general cooperation on the regulatory process.
 We need to reinforce the good work that has taken place, most notably on issues such as assessing risk.
+For most industries, commitment to fully implement the 2002 Guidelines on Regulatory Cooperation and Transparency would be a key first step in promoting more open, efficient regulatory environments.
+With the regulatory reform processes on both sides of the Atlantic, full and detailed implementation of the guidelines - including interactive consultation of affected industry in the early stages of the regulations development process - would be invaluable to removing unnecessary barriers and inefficiencies.

-Sector-Specific Cooperation.
-Regulatory cooperation is ongoing, and we believe that the work of Transatlantic Economic Council (TEC) has made positive contributions in some specific areas.
-Next, the TEC should look to apply lessons learned in those areas to new issues, especially in the area of emerging technologies.
-The TEC works particularly well when it is focused on addressing new issues and preventing a problem or dispute from occurring, such as the work on developing a common plug for e-vehicles.
+Sector-Specific Cooperation: Regulatory cooperation is ongoing, and we believe that the work of Transatlantic Economic Council (TEC) has made positive contributions in some specific areas.
+Next, the TEC should look to apply lessons learned in those areas to new issues, especially in the area of key emerging technologies that are not yet regulated.
+The TEC works particularly well when addressing new issues and preventing a problem or dispute from occurring, such as the work on developing a common plug for e-vehicles.
 As we have seen, the TEC is not a forum to resolve trade disputes.
 We therefore would continue to encourage the governments to use the TEC to seek out and work on new or emerging regulatory and standards related issues, and to give a needed boost or profile to those issues to ensure they are resolved in a timely fashion.